raphael-group/GASTON/README.md

 GASTON requires (1) an NxG gene expression matrix (e.g. UMI counts) and (2) an Nx2 spatial location matrix.

-Check out our [readthedocs](https://gaston.readthedocs.io/en/latest/index.html) and Jupyter notebook tutorial `tutorial.ipynb` for the cerebellum analysis.
+Check out our [readthedocs](https://gaston.readthedocs.io/en/latest/index.html).
 Note that due to Github size constraints, you have to download the counts matrix from [Google Drive](https://drive.google.com/drive/folders/1GiibZwhpzlur8C1hNHa1g7I4jsc1Gmn7?usp=sharing).

 We will add tutorials for the tumor and olfactory bulb analyses soon!